Linear algebra libraries

 plt.plot(sol.y[:, 0], sol.y[:, 1], linewidth=1, color='k')

-Let’s have a numerical integration bakeoff¶
+A numerical integration bakeoff¶

 # dt_val = 0.5